 I’ve put together a few top 10s of stats for Wanstead, St James’s Park and Heathrow for the month of April.

-Probably most notable from the below values is the top 5 maxima, made up during a warm spell in 2011.
+Probably most notable from the below values is that 5 of the top 7 maxima were recorded during a warm spell in 2011.

 Frosts can be common and are often sharp, playing havoc with budding plants